Hionides/guessinggame.sh/README.md

                     echo "Try Again...Your guess is to high than the true number" continue;
                 else
-                    echo " Congratulations User!..You are right!"
+                    echo "Congratulations.
+You did it"
                 break;
                 fi
             else